NAFTA talks creep forward in Mexico

 Flavio Volpe, president of Canada's Automotive Parts Manufacturers' Association, said Ottawa's decision to give no ground on these demands but still remain at the table appeared to have forced the United States to get serious about negotiating.

 "There is some positive movement on the stuff that isn't so controversial.
-This is a real working round," Mr. Volpe, who was in Mexico after the talks, said in an interview.
+This is a real working round," Mr. Volpe, who was in Mexico for the talks, said in an interview.
 "We're back into an adult discussion."

 But the head of Canada's largest private-sector union said there was no hope for a deal as long as the U.S. demands on autos and dispute resolution remained on the table.